 Part 1: Overview of Flashing Folder with Question Mark

-The folder with question mark Mac is an indication that your Mac can't find its folder for system boot.
+The flashing folder with question mark Mac is an indication that your Mac fails to detect its startup disk or the startup disk doesn't contain a working Mac operating system.
 In this manner, your Mac can't load the macOS from the hard drive to the memory to open the operating system.
-Simply the Mac flashing folder with question mark implies:
+Simply the reasons why the Mac flashing folder with question mark pops up upon startup include:

-- You may have a hardware issue - your startup hard disk or logic board is broken.
+- Hardware issue - your startup hard disk or logic board is broken.

-- You may have a software issue - The startup disk will not contain a WORKING duplicate of macOS.
+- Software issue - The startup disk will not contain a WORKING duplicate of macOS.

 Part 2: How Do I Fix Flashing Folder with Question Mark on Mac?

-Fix 1: Repair the startup disk with macOS Utilities
+Fix 1: Repair the Startup Disk with Disk Utility

 Assuming Disk Utility doesn't fix the Macbook pro flashing folder error, there are a couple of things you can do.
 You can attempt to reformat your startup disk, reinstall Mac OS, or use Time Machine.
 Using Time Machine will return your Mac to a formerly recorded state, which implies, you will lose files on your system.

-Step 5: Keep holding the keys until the Mac restarts, and you hear the opening sound twice.
+- Keep holding the keys until the Mac restarts, and you will see the Apple logo appearing twice.

 This method will probably help you get rid of the flashing folder with question mark Macbook Air.